OpenDgraph/Weasel/README.md

 }
 ```

-If you send any upsert mutation without Type anywhere, it will assign `"dgraph.type":"unknown"`.
+If you send any upsert mutation without Type anywhere (Root or input), it will assign `"dgraph.type":"unknown"`.

 ```GraphQL
 mutation {